mougiakouel/QGIS-Training-Manual/vector_classification/label_tool.rst

 As you can see, this hides a lot of the labels that were prviously visible, because of the difficulty of making some of them follow twisting street lines and still be legible.
-You can decide in the map that you're working on which of these options to use, depending on what you think seems more useful or what looks better.
+You can decide which of these options to use, depending on what you think seems more useful or what looks better.

 |hard| |FA| Data defined settings
 -------------------------------------------------------------------------------